• Skip to primary navigation

 Crispy golden shells and chewy middles = macaroon bliss!

-Or at least, I didn't until I found this recipe, which comes from a stunning cookbook called The Sweet Life: Desserts from Chanterelle, by Kate Zuckerman.
-Kate put a lot of love into her desserts at the renowned (now closed) New York restaurant, and she translates them into precise recipes for the home cook while geeking out on food science.
-(My other favorite way to use up egg whites, brown butter financiers, comes from this same book.)
+But then I found this recipe, which I've adapted from a stunning cookbook called The Sweet Life: Desserts from Chanterelle by Kate Zuckerman.
+(My other favorite way to use up egg whites, brown butter financiers, comes from this same book!)

-Here, Kate balances the punishmentiness of macaroons with a base of fragrant almond paste and a pour of golden, vanilla bean-infused brown butter which creates macaroons that aren't just good, they're a downright mitzvah.
+Here, traditional coconut macaroons are balanced with a base of fragrant almond paste and a pour of golden, vanilla bean-infused brown butter.
+The result: macaroons that aren't just good, they're a downright mitzvah.

 What are macaroons?